-Palestinians slam Australia decision on Jerusalem
+Palestinians slam Australia's 'irresponsible' decision on Jerusalem

 The Palestinian leadership on Saturday slammed Australia's decision to recognise west Jerusalem as Israel's capital as "irresponsible", saying it violates international law.